Subtonic STORM VS Brise Audio Fugaku

 IEM Comparison: Expert & Community Scores Side-by-Side

 Subtonic STORM and Brise Audio Fugaku use 5BA+2EST+2SLAM and 2DD+5BA+1MEMS driver setups respectively.
 Subtonic STORM costs $5,200 while Brise Audio Fugaku costs $16,999.
 Brise Audio Fugaku is $11,799 more expensive.
-Both score 9.1 from reviewers.
-Brise Audio Fugaku has better bass with a 0.8-point edge, Subtonic STORM has better treble with a 0.7-point edge, Brise Audio Fugaku has slightly better dynamics with a 0.3-point edge, Subtonic STORM has slightly better details with a 0.4-point edge and Subtonic STORM has better imaging with a 0.8-point edge.
+Both score 9.2 from reviewers.
+Brise Audio Fugaku has slightly better mids with a 0.4-point edge, Brise Audio Fugaku has slightly better soundstage with a 0.4-point edge, Subtonic STORM has better details with a 0.5-point edge and Subtonic STORM has better imaging with a 0.5-point edge.

 Insights